DebtShield

 Tennessee Auto Loan Debt Laws

-Everything you need to know about auto loan debt in Tennessee: the statute of limitations is 6 years, garnishment is capped at 25% of disposable earnings, and 2 state-specific protections apply to your case.
+Everything you need to know about auto loan debt in Tennessee: SOL is 6 years, garnishment capped at 25% of disposable earnings, and 2 state-specific protections apply.

 6 years